Mirantis/k0rdent-enterprise-docs-publish/docs/admin/installation/prepare-mgmt-cluster/bare-metal.md

 ```

 The host has three hard disks.
 The first one will be used as the root device, and the second and third disks will be assembled into the
 RAID1 array.
-The `rootDeviceHint` in in the `BareMetalHost` `spec` must be defined, because if it has a RAID definition and doesn't have the
+The `rootDeviceHint` in the `BareMetalHost` `spec` must be defined, because if it has a RAID definition and doesn't have the
 `rootDeviceHint`, the first RAID array will be marked as the root device [automatically](https://github.com/metal3-io/baremetal-operator/blob/v0.9.2/pkg/provisioner/ironic/raid.go#L39).

 For more information about software RAID support in IPA, see the [Ironic documentation](https://docs.openstack.org/ironic/latest/admin/raid.html#software-raid).